LunarG/VulkanSamples/README.md

   - Linux package dependencies:
     - Vulkan SDK required packages
     - other - cmake
+    - NOTE:  the Linux samples currently require a glslang build directory in the samples' parent directory to build; this will be addressed in the ISV release
   - Windows dependencies include:
     - Vulkan SDK required components
     - other - cmake